CenterForSpatialResearch/mapping_for_the_urban_humanities/Tutorials/01_MappingData00.md

 ## Mapping Data

 With this exercise, you will learn introductory skills involved in using QGIS to map existing spatial datasets.
-After the completion of this set of three Mapping Data exercises, you should have…
+By completing this set of three Mapping Data exercises, you will…

-1. become familiar with the QGIS user interface
+1. be familiar with the QGIS user interface
-2. learned the components of shapefiles
+2. learn the components of shapefiles
-3. created a clear and effective map composition
+3. create a clear and effective map composition
-4. critically considered symbology and classification and the differences between mapping qualitative and quantitative information
+4. critically considere symbology and classification and the differences between mapping qualitative and quantitative information
-5. created and calculated new fields in an attribute table
+5. create and calculate new fields in an attribute table
-6. performed a table join to combine additional data to an existing shapefile’s attribute table
+6. perform a table join to combine additional data to an existing shapefile’s attribute table
-7. queried a GIS dataset, using both tabular queries and spatial queries
+7. query a GIS dataset, using both tabular queries and spatial queries
-8. worked with projections and examined the impacts of projection transformations on spatial analysis
+8. work with projections and examinemapping the impacts of projection transformations on spatial analysis

 #### Part 00
 Download the GitHub repository for this course.
-Using the green button [here](https://github.com/CenterForSpatialResearch/MappingForTheUrbanHumanities), select `Download ZIP`.
+Using the green button [here](https://github.com/CenterForSpatialResearch/MappingForTheUrbanHumanities_2018), select `Download ZIP`.
 The Class_Data folder will then have all of the datasets needed for tutorials.

 ### Mapping Data 00: Mapping World Population(s)
 #### Premise